Conanyedo/Push_swap/README.md

 # Push_Swap

-This project will make you sort data on a stack, with a limited set of instructions, using the lowest possible number of actions
+This project will make you sort data on a stack with the help of another stack, using the lowest possible number of actions.

 ## Instructions